samirjha123/testwork/postgresql/README.md

 Description
-Installs and configures PostgreSQL as a client or a server.
+Installs PostgreSQL as a client

 Changes/Roadmap
 v 0.99.0